Skip to content

 To complement this, both providers included email support for more complex issues, all while boasting how-to guides and FAQ sections full of helpful stuff.
 Even better – both VPNs offer YouTube channels!
 Unfortunately, CyberGhost isn’t very active and rarely publishes videos.

 NordVPN, on the other hand, publishes very often and has many more subscribers than its rival.
-The silver lining for CyberGhost is its multi-language support that the other provider doesn’t have.
+The silver lining for CyberGhost is its multi-language support, which the other provider doesn’t have.
 Yes, it offers support in English, German, and French, which is great if you aren’t an English speaker.

-The last battle in my NordVPN vs CyberGhost face-off will be one in terms of pricing.
-After all, if you’re on a limited budget, this is going to be a very important criterion.
+The last battle in our NordVPN vs CyberGhost face-off will be one in terms of pricing.
+After all, if you’re on a limited budget, this is going to be a critical merit.

 NordVPN

 So let’s start with NordVPN this time.
 It offers three plans to choose from, at least at first.
 However, we can see that the provider has 2-year, 1-year, and monthly plans.
-Since you get 3 plans for each duration, it means NordVPN’s pricing structure is comprised of 9 options.
+Since you get four plans for each duration, it means NordVPN’s pricing structure comprises twelve options.

-The Standard plan is the cheapest deal at under $3 a month.
+The Basic plan is the cheapest deal at around $3.09 a month.
 For a VPN of this caliber, this price is more than justified.
 Plus and Complete plans offer more features that aren’t VPN-related.
 In the Plus plan, you’re getting NordPass, Nord Security’s cutting-edge password manager.

-For us, the best plan is the latest – Complete – but it’s also more costly at under $5 a month.
-Granted, this isn’t a very expensive price but still a stark difference compared to the Standard deal.
+For us, the best plan is Complete, but it’s also more costly at under $5.00 a month.
+Granted, this isn’t a very expensive price, but still a stark difference compared to the Basic deal.
 We invite you to check our NordLocker review, as this excellent cloud storage service is included in the Complete plan.

 Visit NordVPN

 The annual plans of NordVPN are quite a bit expensive compared to the 2-year variants.
-The cheapest plan now starts at under $4.5 a month, while the complete plan is under $6.5.
-Compared to ExpressVPN, it’s still more affordable and you get NordPass and NordLocker.
+The cheapest plan now starts at under $5.00 a month, while the complete plan is under $7.00.
+Compared to some rivals, it’s still more affordable, and you get NordPass and NordLocker.

 CyberGhost

-At the time of writing this CyberGhost vs NordVPN duel, the first provider also offers 500 GB of free cloud storage on pCloud (yearly plan) plus Privacy Guard to disable intrusive functions of your OS and ensure you’re using it privately.
+At the time of writing this CyberGhost vs NordVPN duel, the first provider also offers 500 GB of free cloud storage on pCloud, plus Privacy Guard to disable intrusive functions of your OS and ensure privacy

 Visit CyberGhost

 Without a shadow of a doubt, CyberGhost WINS this round on pricing.
-It’s cheaper, offers a 45-day money-back guarantee, and supports PayPal.
+It’s cheaper and offers a 45-day money-back guarantee.
 Its 2-year plan is extremely affordable, making this provider the best cheap VPN you can get.

-To conclude this CyberGhost vs NordVPN comparison for 2024, let’s do the math.
-Judging by the score of 6:5 for CyberGhost, the provider wins by a tiny margin.
-It’s better in terms of app/device compatibility, server fleet, torrenting, and pricing (it’s much cheaper).
+To conclude this CyberGhost vs NordVPN comparison for 2026, let’s do the math.
+Judging by the score of 8:3 for NordVPN, the provider wins by a long shot.

 Mode